halis/caught-promise/README.md

 ```

 Notice that we have lots of errors printed, but none of them are unhandled rejections.
-The idea is that you pass CaughtPromise a typical promise function called handler:
+The idea is that you pass CaughtPromise a typical promise function:
 `(resolve reject) => ...`

-And then you pass it a function catchHandler you want to run whenever there is an error:
+And then you pass it a function that you want to run whenever there is an error:
 `error => console.error(error)`

-And anytime there is an error, in any of the `then` blocks, it's caught and handled by the catchHandler.
+And anytime there is an error, in any of the `then` blocks, it's caught and handled.

-I think eventually Node plans on exiting the process
+I think eventually Node plans on exiting the process if a Promise has an unhandled rejection, so use this when you don't want unhandled rejections.

+Say you're processing a message from a queue and if there's an error you just want to log and continue processing.
+Perfect scenario.